Crenantious/RS-Bingo-Bot/README.md

       - "<HostPath>/appsettings.Production.json:/app/appsettings.Production.json"
 ```

-Note: Replace <YourTimeZone> and <HostPath> with appropriate values.
+Note: Replace YourTimeZone and HostPath with appropriate values.
 As well as 1.X.X with the correct version.

+the appsettings.Production.json file should not be in the repositoy.
+It should held elsewhere.

 The appsettings.Production.json should look like the following